Rationale

 Key Objectives

-Given a patient with hypothermia or a cold-related injury, the candidate will diagnose the cause, severity, and complications and will initiate an appropriate management plan.
+Given a patient with hypothermia and/or a cold-related injury, the candidate will diagnose the cause, severity, and complications, and will initiate an appropriate management plan.
 In particular, the candidate will recognize the severity of hypothermia and provide urgent therapy.

 Enabling Objectives

-Given a patient with hypothermia or a cold-related injury, the candidate will
+Given a patient with hypothermia and/or a cold-related injury, the candidate will

 - determine whether concomitant illnesses or the use of alcohol or substances may have precipitated the condition;

-- investigations for underlying causes (e.g., thyrotropin [thyroid-stimulating hormone]);
+- underlying causes (e.g., thyrotropin [thyroid-stimulating hormone] level), and

 - construct an effective initial management plan, including

-- understanding the advantages and disadvantages of active and passive external rewarming and active core rewarming as well as appropriate rewarming of frostbitten areas;
+- determining best next steps based on an understanding of the advantages and disadvantages of active and passive external rewarming and active core rewarming as well as appropriate rewarming of frostbitten areas,

-- conducting ongoing monitoring of patient during rewarming to identify complications (e.g., arrhythmia, infection);
+- conducting ongoing monitoring of the patient during rewarming to identify complications (e.g., arrhythmia, infection),

-- determine if the patient requires further specialized care;
+- determining if the patient requires further specialized care, and

-- determine if the hypothermic patient is in cardiac arrest, recognizing the need for rewarming prior to ceasing resuscitation (particularly in the case of a child).
+- determining if the hypothermic patient is in cardiac arrest, and recognizing the need for rewarming prior to ceasing resuscitation.